rpoteau/gSOMOs/README.md

 <hr style="height:3px; background-color:#00aaaa; border:none;" />

-## Technical and scsientific documentation
+## Technical and scientific documentation

 This document describes two complementary methods to identify singly occupied molecular orbitals (SOMOs) in open-shell systems:
 - **Orbital projection analysis**, where occupied α orbitals are projected onto the β orbital basis using the AO overlap matrix;
 - **Cosine similarity mapping**, which computes the angular similarity between α and β orbitals and matches them using the Kuhn–Munkres (Hungarian) algorithm.

-An example based on the triplet state (T₁) of formaldehyde (H₂CO) is included in the doc/ folder
+Two examples based on the triplet state (T₁) of formaldehyde (H₂CO) and on the lowest quintet state of an iron complex are commented in this document.

 <hr style="height:3px; background-color:#00aaaa; border:none;" />